 Ponce Inlet is organized with a council-manager form of government:

-I have served as Mayor since 2011 after serving the Town as a member of the Planning Commission and Planning Board.
+I served as Mayor from 2011 to 2021 after serving the Town as a member of the Planning Commission and Planning Board.
 I have been a property owner since 1991 and a permanent resident since 2006.

 My formal education includes a Professional Engineering Degree and a Masters Degree in Business Administration.
 I am a professional engineer, retired, licensed by the State of Florida.
 My 40 years of career experience include 24 in the private sector and 16 in County Government.